-From noon on 5 June 2020, restaurants, cafes and bars (a food business) will be able to operate to the new normal.
+From noon on 5 June 2020, restaurants, cafes and bars (a food business) will be able to operate without restrictions.

-However, the Chief Health Officer (the CHO) has placed requirements on the reopening or resuming of food businesses.
+However, the Chief Health Officer (the CHO) may place further requirements on businesses.
+These requirements will be specified in the CHO Directions

 Information if you work in a food business

-Everyone working in a food business has a responsibility to understand and think about how they can contribute towards community-wide efforts to stop the spread of coronavirus.
+Everyone working in a food business has a responsibility to understand and think about how they can contribute towards community-wide efforts to stop the spread of coronavirus (COVID-19).

 In the ordinary course of business, food businesses must comply with the Food Act 2004 and specifically the food safety requirements in the Australia New Zealand Food Standards Code.

 Currently, there is no evidence of food-borne transmission being a significant pathway.